ruccho/UniTyped/README.md

 using UnityEngine;
 using UniTyped;

-//specify relative path to this source file [UniTypedMaterialView("NewUnlitShader.shader")] public partial struct NewUnlitShaderView
+//specify relative path from this source file [UniTypedMaterialView("NewUnlitShader.shader")] public partial struct NewUnlitShaderView
 {